saschadiercks/personalNews/README.md

 - easy to configure via json
 - only requires php on your server
 - uses vanillaJS (to minimize file-size)
+- API for fetching content (get only for now)

 ### Planned Features